DerToaster1138/IsacSHDWatchFace/README.md

 ### Edit 9/2025
 The Background animation is working now, battery efficiency is now down again, for me its a recharge every 3 days

+### Edit 10/2025
+Support for the Venu 2+ and 3 has been added, steps stress and heartrate has been added